wp-plugins/guestfront/readme.txt

 == Description ==

-GuestFront is a fully responsive online booking system that you can plugin into any Wordpress Page or Post.
+GuestFront is a fully responsive online booking system that you can plug into any Wordpress Page or Post.

 Guestfront is a fully responsive cloud-based booking system.
 It's easy to set up and use.